cginternals/glbinding/README.md

 #### Multiple OpenGL Contexts in Multiple Threads

 The combination of multiple OpenGL contexts and multiple threads for OpenGL usage is supported by *glbinding* in general.
-You must tell *glbinding* which OpenGL context is used in which thread by calling the initialize method once the context is used first (```glbinding::Binding::initialize()```) and if you want to switch the current context for one thread, you have to update the current context, too (```glbinding::Binding::useCurrentContext()```).
+You must tell *glbinding* which OpenGL context is used in which thread by calling the initialize method once the context is used first (```glbinding::initialize```) and if you want to switch the current context for one thread, you have to update the current context, too (```glbinding::useContext```).
-However, we strongly discourage the use of one context in multiple threads.
+However, we discourage the use of one context in multiple threads.

 #### Function Callbacks